 If the mPOP, our combined cash drawer and receipt printer device, fails to open or print, one might usually think that the device is flawed or broken.
 But in order to be able to do so the mPOP - apart from working correctly itself - needs to have several conditions fulfilled.
-For example, it might also be that the iPad (or at least its bluetooth function) is flawed.
-Thereby you might initially assume that your iPad is working just fine.
+For example, it might also be that the tablet (or at least its bluetooth function) is flawed.
+Thereby you might initially assume that your tablet is working just fine.

 The mPOP has two mechanical functions.
 Firstly, it can print receipts and open its cash drawer.
 If all of the following conditions are fulfilled, the mPOP should always be able to do both.
 If for some reason your mPOP is only able to execute one of them, then you should instantly give us a call.